 Myanmar travel tips

--Receive your visa upon arrival in Myanmar
+– Present your approval letter upon arrival in Myanmar to obtain your visa.

 Traditional Myanmar Curry